Concrete house on a Mediterranean cliff at golden hour

 Castello di Reschio

-A 1,000-year-old castle and 50 surrounding farmhouses on 3,700 acres, restored over three decades by the architect-owner.
+A 1,000-year-old castle and 50 surrounding farmhouses on 3,700 acres, restored over three decades by the architect-owner — 36 hotel rooms inside the keep, plus rentable houses across the estate.

 Architect